rzkamalia/gc-mle-certification-prep/README.md

 + Violate assumptionsof some statistical tests such regression and ANOVA.
 + Exception: outliers may be anomalies we want to detect.

+Data leakage: training data contains additional information that was unintended and not available during prediciton.

+Two types of data leakage:
++ Data leakage in training: like performing normalization, standardization using full datasets instead of training set only.
++ Data leakage in features: proxy variables not removed.

 Ways to engineer features:
 + Transform existing feature: like map numberic variable to a scale of 0 to 1.
 + Bucketing: like creating subgroups of feature values.